archerimpact/architect-frontend/README.md

 ## Design decisions
 ### dragfix, dragselect
 The following table details what should happen to each node (which is originally selected or unselected) upon various mouse interactions.
-The second row in each cell denotes whether or not the node should be fixed in place after the interaction; toggle indicates !d.fixed.
+The second entry in each cell denotes whether or not the node should be fixed in place after the interaction; toggle indicates !d.fixed.

 |            | drag              | ctrl-drag       | click              | ctrl-click       |
 |------------|-------------------|-----------------|--------------------|------------------|